 Help!
 I can't meet both goals

 If the numbers say that you can't afford to educate your child or retire with the lifestyle you expected, you'll probably have to make some sacrifices.
 Here are some suggestions:

-- Send your child to a less expensive school: you may have dreamed you child would follow in your footsteps and attend an Ivy League school.
+You may have dreamed you child would follow in your footsteps and attend your alma mater, or that they would attend an Ivy League school.
 However, unless your child is awarded a scholarship, you may need to lower your expectations.
-Don’t feel guilty – a lesser-known liberal arts college, or a state university may provide your child with a similar quality education at a far lower cost.
+Don’t feel guilty – a lesser-known college or a state university can provide your child with a similar quality education at a far lower cost.

-- Think of other creative ways to reduce education costs: your child could attend a local college and love at home to save on room and board, enroll in an accelerated program to graduate in three years instead of four, take advantage of a cooperative education where paid internships alternate with course work, or defer college for a year or two and work to earn money for college.
+Your child could attend a local college and live at home to save on room and board, enroll in an accelerated program to graduate in three years instead of four, take advantage of a cooperative education where paid internships alternate with course work, or defer college for a year or two and work to earn money for college.